covid19-cord19/cord19/README.md

 ## Reducing search space

 Our solution uses a search engine to crawl and ingest all the 138,000 scholarly articles including 68,000 research articles and associated relevant metadata attributes with the document - title, abstract and body.
-We selected Solr using Lucene indexes as the search engine to help us reduce 138k search space to top 100 documents using tf-idf and idf boosting technique.
+We selected Solr with Lucene indexes as the search engine to help us reduce 138k search space to top 100 documents using tf-idf and idf boosting technique.

 ### Why Solr?